Somansh25/Cyphra_/README.md

    http://localhost:5000
    ```

-3. **Start chatting!** Type your messages and the chatbot will respond based on the predefined rules.
+3. **Start chatting!** Type your messages, and the chatbot will respond based on the predefined rules.

 ## How It Works